hapflows/compose-stack/frontend/packages/ui/README.md

 different projects and to have these projects together in the same repository, even if they are using different technologies.

-For example, in this way we can have a NextJS application alongside a Storybook documentation site, both sharing the UI library.
+For example, in this way we can have a Next.js application alongside a Storybook documentation site, both sharing the UI library.
 We can also scale more by introducing a landing site, an administration dedicated application, etc., possibly sharing packages.